ConnectProject/connect/docs/usage.md

 ## <a name="api-usage">Api usage</a>

 This part of the documentation will explain how to consume the connect api.
-A swagger documentation to explain each accessible endpoint can be found at `/swagger`.
+A swagger documentation to explain each accessible endpoint can be found at [/swagger](https://connect-project.io/swagger).

+The connect api relies on the parse platform api, some usage examples can be found at the [parse documentation](https://docs.parseplatform.org/rest/guide).

 Any request you do should have the following header : `x-parse-application-id: connect`